matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 ## The Solutions

 Unevenness is created by _push-based_ systems, where work is started regardless of downstream capacity.
-If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we’re actively _creating_ instability.
+If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we're actively _creating_ instability.

 The solution is a fundamental cultural and technical shift to _pull-based_ systems, where work is started only when downstream capacity is available.